(Picture courtesy of Nasa Solar Dynamics Observatory)

 Did you know that scientists estimate the remaining effective life of our sun to be about 5 billion years?
 Yet the Bible states that the earth will remain forever.
 (Ecclesiastes 1:4; Psalm 78:69; 119:90) Without the life-giving energy of this nearby star, life would not survive on earth.

 However, did you also know astronomers predict that, in about 4 billion years Andromeda, our neighbour galaxy, will merge with our own galaxy, the Milky Way?
+(More recent estimates have brought this merger event a little closer in time, as more precise measurements are now available, but it is still several billion years in the future.)

 This, they say, will not be a catastrophic event; the stars within the galaxies are so vastly far apart from each other, the chances of a star collision occurring are effectively zero!